 The Denver Nuggets won the 2022-23 NBA Championship behind multiple iconic playoff performances from two-time MVP Nikola Jokic and Jamal Murray.
 Denver coasted to the NBA Finals without much trouble and then won the series in just five games against the red-hot Miami Heat.

 Which NBA team has the most championships?

 The Los Angeles Lakers and Boston Celtics are tied for the most NBA Championships with 17 apiece.
-If Boston had won the NBA Finals last year, it would have been in the lead with 18.
+If Boston had won the NBA Finals in the 2021-22 season, it would have been in the lead with 18.
 However, they didn’t, and the Golden State Warriors increased their own championship total to 7.

 What do NBA Championship Odds stand for?

 NBA Championship odds for each team are listed out by sportsbooks based on each team’s probability of winning the NBA Finals.
 These odds fluctuate throughout the season based on every team’s performance, any applicable injuries, and trades or signings that could improve or hurt their chances.